aashishops/Amazon-ML-Challenge/README.md

 For Deep Text REcognition prompt Command :(Windows)

 python deep-text-recognition-benchmark/demo.py --Transformation None --FeatureExtraction VGG --SequenceModeling BiLSTM --Prediction CTC --image_folder CropWords --saved_model None-VGG-BiLSTM-CTC.pth

+For Joining all the extracted words of a image and saving it into a CSV file:

+python Cropped_Image_words_Join_Utility.py